bmcphail05/academic-kickstart/content/project/religious-ecology-china/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "The Ecological Effects of Religion on Health and Mortality in China   "
+title: "The Ecological Effects of Religion on Health and Mortality in China (Dissertation)"
 summary: "Does the religious environment affect the physical health and mortality of China's rapidly aging population?
 Using geographic data of religious sites in China merged with official census reports and a longitudinal survey of older adults, this study applies statistical methods for analyzing spatial and multi-level data to identify patterns in self-rated health, chronic illness, functional limitations, and mortality associated with the religious composition of local Chinese areas."
 authors: [Brian L. McPhail]
 tags: []